-Since pensions have become less common, many Americans now rely on employer-sponsored, defined contribution plans like 401(k)s or 403(b)s to cover much of their retirement needs.
-In fact, the Investment Company Institute says that 401(k) plans held roughly $7 trillion in assets as of June 2023.
-For comparison, 401(k) assets in 2011 added up to only $3.1 trillion.
-If you fall into this group it’s important to understand what fees could be associated with your account so you can keep them at a minimum.
-When you’re saving for retirement, matching for free with a vetted financial advisor can help you understand and create a financial plan.
+As pensions have become less common, many Americans now rely on employer-sponsored, defined contribution plans like 401(k)s or 403(b)s to cover much of their retirement needs.
+In fact, 401(k) plans held $9.3 trillion as of June 2025, according to the Investment Company Institute.
+1 For comparison, 401(k) assets in 2011 added up to only $3.1 trillion.
+If you fall into this group, it’s important to understand what fees could be associated with your account so you can keep them at a minimum.

 What Fees Are Included in Your 401(k)?